 Family also leaves an imprint that is difficult to erase.
 My mom is the second youngest of nine–seven siblings she speaks to regularly, and one she only talks to when his kids are selling mint thins.
-Uncle Peter is the outcast.
+He’s the outcast.

-At first, I thought it had to do with Aunt Susan, the sister my mom is closest to.
+At first, I thought it had to do with the aunt my mom is closest to.
 She moved from California to Illinois with her five kids into a house owned by two of her brothers.
 The brothers screwed each other over, and the whole family learned a lesson about mixing family and business.

-Looking back, it explains why the relationship between Susan, Peter, and Edward has been so tense, but it doesn’t explain my mother’s reaction.
+Looking back, it explains why the relationship between my aunts and uncles has been so tense, but it doesn’t explain my mother’s reaction.
 She hates confrontation, and it is unlike her to take sides.